arjitc/RAIDMon/README.md

 # RAIDMon
-Linux RAID monitoring bash toolset currently supports only HP RAID cards.
+Linux RAID monitoring bash toolset currently supports HP, Adaptec and MDADM (Software) RAID.

 ### Install hpacucli

+Note: Follow this step ONLY if you have a HP RAID card

 #### If on x86_64